Estimating Engineering Time & Effort

-The second part of technical installation is the actual processing of cancels and offers.
+The second part of the technical installation is the actual processing of cancels and offers.
 This can be done:

-- manually, by means of emailing all cancel requests and accepted offers to customer support
+- manually, by means of emailing all cancel requests and accepted offers to customer support.

-Implementation breaks down into three parts, with total engineering implementation time generally taking between 2 (low estimate) and 8 (high estimate) engineering hours.
+Implementation breaks down into three parts, with total engineering implementation time generally taking between 2 (low estimate) and 8 (high estimate) engineering days.

-A. Sending the customer to Brightback
+A. Sending the customer to Chargebee Retention

 |Low||Use only the Basic Fields in the JS snippet, like the name, email, internal-id to connect to a customer's account||1-2 Days|

 |High||Bringing in Standard and Custom Fields like usage and activity metrics, plan, value, or other custom data points aggregated in other systems besides Salesforce.||2-4 Days|

-This phase has to do with what happens on the Brightback Page, and how that's processed within your other systems (most notably your billing system).
+This phase has to do with what happens on the Chargebee Retention Page, and how that's processed within your other systems (most notably your billing system).
 You'll need to define where customers are sent when they accept an Offer.
 More details on how that works here: Processing Cancels and Offers.

-|Low||If you already have the functionality to process Offers like pausing an account or offering a discount built into a landing page, this should be easy-peasy!
-Simply use the save_return_url and to redirect to existing URLs that apply the Offer.
+|Low||If you already have the functionality to process Offers like pausing an account or offering a discount built into a page, this should be easy-peasy!
+Simply pass a URL in the snippet that will redirect your canceller back to your app and trigger the action in your billing system .
 You can also do this without engineering effort by using email notifications to have your support team process manually.
 You can use the save_return_url to give a confirmation landing page, or send the customer back to their account||1-2 Days|

 |High||If you don't have existing functionality to process Offers, and you don't want your support team to process this manually, this can be a timely step.
-You'll need to create landing pages to send customers post-accepting an Offer, or leverage webhooks to processes the Offer within your billing system.||2-4|
+You'll need to create landing pages to send customers post-accepting an Offer, or leverage webhooks to processes the Offer within your billing system.||2-4 Days|

 Similar to phase 2, you'll also need to process cancels: Processing Cancels and Offers.
 You'll both need a place for your customer to go after confirming Cancel (a landing page) and a way to process the cancel with your billing system.
 If you don't have an online cancel in place, we recommend starting with using the email alerts to process manually, and creating a landing page with a confirmation message that support will process their request.

-|Low||Like Offers, if you already have an online cancel system in place you can use your existing cancel confirmation URL and add it to the cancel_return_url field in the JS snippet.
+|Low||Like Offers, if you already have an online cancel system in place you can use your existing cancel confirmation URL and add it to the cancel_confirmation_url field in the JS snippet.
 You can also use the email alert functionality for your support team to process manually, then simply create a landing page to confirm post-cancel.||1-2 Days|

 |High||If you don't have existing functionality to process Cancels, you'll need to create landing pages to send customers post Cancel, or leverage webhooks to processes the Cancel within your billing system.||2-8 Days|